Why should I donate via Impact Go?

 It costs € 3,- in order to get a 3 month insurance coverage for one person.
-Impact Go needs the other € 2,- to cover costs of payment service providers to transfer your donation from your pocket to Impact Go (via credit cards, Sofort Überweisung, paypal); as well as to cover costs of bank transfers from Austria to Africa, costs for the ICT-infrastructure as well as operating costs.
+Impact Go needs € 2,- to cover the operational costs of our app.
+These costs include the payment service providers, which funnel your donation (via credit cards, Sofort Überweisung, paypal) from your pocket to Impact Go ; the international money transfers from Austria to Africa; the IT-infrastructure (Amazon Webservices) as well as marketing expenditures.
 Impact Go does not make a profit from your donation.

 Does my donation directly go to Africa?

 Yes, your donation directly goes to Africa.
 With our 3-Step Notification Flow you can keep track of the whereabouts of your contribution from your pocket to our African start-up partners.
 In order to be as efficient as possible we will consolidate donations before making transfers to our partners.